Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 A negative result of a PCR test taken not more than 72 hours before arrival is required to enter Oman.
 Travellers must also take a test upon arrival at the airport and another one at the end of their 7-day quarantine.

 Citizens and residents of EU countries are allowed entry, as well as residents of Switzerland, Norway, Liechtenstein, Iceland, Australia, New Zealand, Thailand, Uruguay and Singapore.
 Travellers in some special categories may also be allowed.
 Learn more here.
-Travellers coming from high-risk areas must register for entry before arriving in Germany. from 7 countries, including the UK, have been banned until 17 February.
+Travellers coming from high-risk areas must register for entry before arriving in Germany.
+Flights from countries with the new COVID-19 variant, including the UK, have been banned, with the ban expected to last until 3 March but no further updates have been shared.
 However, travellers with residency permits and other special categories are allowed.

-A national lockdown has been imposed until 7 March.
+A national lockdown has been imposed until 18 April .
 During this period, restaurants, cinemas, theatres, tourist attractions and recreational facilities are closed.
+Lockdown restrictions might gradually ease through a 5-phase plan.

 Travellers entering Germany from risk areas and those who have visited those areas in the past 10 days before entering Germany will have to provide 2 negative test results for COVID-19: one prior to travel, and another on the fifth day of their 10-day quarantine.